 The Commission believes that in the coming years, media outlets and journalists will greatly influence whether or not reconciliation ultimately transforms the relationship between Aboriginal and non-Aboriginal peoples.
 To ensure that the colonial press truly becomes a thing of the past in twenty-first-century Canada, the media must engage in its own acts of reconciliation with Aboriginal peoples.

 Duncan McCue is the host of the CBC Radio One program Cross Country Checkup (he is currently away from CROSS COUNTRY CHECKUP on a Massey College journalism fellowship).
 Prior to taking this position in 2016, Duncan was a reporter for CBC News in Vancouver for over 15 years.
 His news and current affairs pieces are featured on CBC's flagship news show, The National.
 We went to Duncan for his perspective on the role of mainstream media and reconciliation.

-What do you see as the primary role for mainstream media outlets in reconciliation?
+What do you see as the primary role of mainstream media outlets in reconciliation?

 If you were to ask any other journalist that question, they would likely be concerned by the very basis of the question.
 They would likely say: “it is not our role to be activists.
 We are truth-tellers covering events – so to suggest that we have a duty to report on stories of reconciliation is to misunderstand journalism.”